bpype/blender-studio-pipeline/docs/addons/cloudrig/cloudrig-types.md

         - Use an Armature constraint instead of normal parenting: This constraint takes bendy bone curvature into account, but it also means the parenting transforms will affect the bone's local matrix.
 If you want to use the bone's local transformations to drive something, you essentially won't be able to.
         - Create parent helper bone: This fixes the local matrix issue by creating a parent helper bone for the aforementioned Armature constraint.
 - #### Parent Switching
-    This option lets you create a parent switcher by entering the UI names of each parent on the left side, and the corresponding parent bone on the right side.
+    This option lets you create a parent switcher by entering the bone names of each parent on the left side, and optionally, a UI name on the right side.
 The bone names are chosen from the generated rig.
     The chosen bones will be the available parents for this component's root bone, and a selector will be added to the rig UI.
     Different component types may implement parent switching differently.
 The specific behaviour is explained underneath the checkbox when it is enabled.
+- #### Appearance
+    This panel lets you customize the custom shapes of bones.
+By default, you can choose from CloudRig's library of custom shapes, but you can expand this list by specifying your own .blend file of custom shapes in the add-on preferences.
+You can also switch to choosing from the objects of the current .blend file.
+Only mesh objects whose names start with "WGT-" will appear in the list.
-- #### Custom Property Storage
+- #### Storage Bone
-    This setting will appear for components that need to create custom properties.
-Custom Properties are used for things like IK/FK switching.
+    For components that need to create custom properties, this parameter lets you choose where those custom properties are created, eg. for IK/FK switching.
+This can matter for animator convenience when managing keyframes on these properties.
     - "Default": A bone named "Properties" will be created to store custom properties.
     - "Custom": If you want to store the custom properties on an arbitrary bone, this option lets you select one.
 The selected bone has to be higher in the metarig hierarchy than this component, else you'll get a warning.
     - "Generated": Component types implement their own behaviours for creating a custom property storage bone in a place that makes most sense for that component type.
 For example, the Biped Leg component will put the properties bone behind the foot control.